Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 const imageUri = await metaplex.storage().upload(file);
 ```

-This will give you the URI of the image uploaded to the storage service.
+### Upload metadata

-### Upload Metadata
+After uploading an image, it's time to upload the off-chain JSON metadata using the `nfts().uploadMetadata` function.
+This will return a URI where the JSON metadata is stored.

-After uploading an image, the next step is to use the image URI to upload the NFT metadata.
-This will create a metadata URI which includes the image URI and additional information such as the name and description of the NFT.
-This URI will represent the off-chain portion of the NFT metadata.
+Remember, the off-chain portion of the metadata includes things like the image URI as well as additional information like the name and description of the NFT.
+While you can technically include anything you'd like in this JSON object, in most cases you should follow the [NFT standard](https://docs.metaplex.com/programs/token-metadata/token-standard#the-non-fungible-standard) to ensure compatibility with wallets, programs, and applications.

 To create the metadata, use the `uploadMetadata` method provided by the SDK.
 This method accepts a metadata object and returns a URI that points to the uploaded metadata.